KUJP-code/KU-wiki/src/content/docs/materials/docker.md

 ### WORKDIR

 Sets the default directory for commands to be run from in the container.
 You can use this like `cd` to change directories during Dockerfile execution, and the final directory will be set as the default working directory for the built image.

+## Docker Compose

+Allows you to coordinate and manage containers for the different services that make up your application.
+Launch your app with `docker-compose up`, `-d` launches it in detached mode, which launches the app in the background and returns you to the shell.

+Images are only built if they don't exist, so remember to rebuild them with `docker-compose build` when you make changes.

+The steps taken when running `docker-compose up` are:

+1. Create a separate network for the app.
+2. Create any non-locally mounted volumes like PG databases.
+3. Builds an image for any service with a `build` key.
+4. Creates a container from the image for each service.
+5. Starts the containers.

+Since Ruby usually buffers output to STDOUT you'll need to add `stdout.sync = true` to the top of `config/boot.rb` to prevent it from buffering.

+You can shut compose down with `ctrl+c`, but occasionally that'll fail due to a bug so you might need to use `docker-compose stop`.
+That command also takes a service name in order to stop just that service.

+### docker-compose.yml

+A kind of dockerfile for your application, to describe the images your application requires and how they're run together.

+Starts with a line specifying the version of Docker Compose you're using, followed by a list of services and the information needed to build them.

+The build key sets the path for the dockerfile to build the image from, relative to docker-compose.yml.

+There's also a 'ports' key which sets the ports to expose to the host.

+The `command` key sets the command to run in the container like CMD in the dockerfile.
+Will override the default CMD in the dockerfile.

+`volumes` lets you mount a volume (at a path given relative to the docker-compose.yml) to the container.
+You can use a '.' to mount the current directory rather than `${PWD}` like you would with -v when using `docker run`.

+### Commands

+- `build image_name` to build images, useful since compose will keep track of which Dockerfile belongs to which of your services.
+- `down` undoes everything `up` does, the private network, associated services etc.
+- `exec container_name` to execute a command in a running container.
+- `logs` with `-f` and a service name to `tail -f` the logs for that service.
+- `pause`/`unpause` to pause/unpause containers
+- `restart`, `stop` and `start` to stop and start services.
+- `rm` removes the specified containers